 IN THE PARK

 This expansive park has great attractions and a gorgeous only-in-NYC view.
 Explore refurbished piers, most of which host playgrounds (our favorites are at Pier 6 including giant Slide Mountain, Sandbox Village, Swing Valley and the splashy Water Lab).
 Play in the sand and admire tide pools at Pier 4 Beach (no swimming/wading).
-Roller skate Wednesday-Sunday at Pier 2.

 Sample some of the best NYC food: fluffy pancakes from the venerable Clinton Street Baking Co., thin-crust pizza from Patsy Grimaldi’s Juliana’s, Middle Eastern bites from Miss Ada, fried chicken from Jacob’s Pickles, Japanese comfort food from Bessou, cookie dough scoops from DŌ and more amazing eateries—all cherry-picked by Time Out New York.
 21,000 delicious…